You are here: Home» Information Resources» Technical reports» Reports by date» Twin bandsaw mill prototype commissioned

 Methods

-Log diameters and volumes were measured and length of time (in seconds) was measured for both bandsawing logs of varying diameters into slabs and edging boards from those slabs.
+Log diameters and volumes were measured and length of time (in seconds) was measured for both bandsawing logs of varying diameters into slabs, and edging boards from those slabs.
 Eighty-five logs from three species of timber were milled:

 • 22 poplar logs (a soft hardwood), log length 4m;